cflewis/wowspyder/README.markdown

 WoWSpyder
 ==================
 WoWSpyder is an API for the [World of Warcraft Armory](http://www.wowarmory.com) written in Python.
+It's not perfect, and if you're not prepared to head into the code once in a while, I don't recommend it's use.
+I no longer intend to release patches for this.

 Status
 ======